MY SITE

 So how do we solve these issues for dog owners and others alike?

 Establish sufficient, dedicated, safe, properly maintained dog parks that dog owners can use instead of resorting to joint-use fields.
-Sounds easy, but there is ONE BIG PROBLEM...
-The City of San Diego dog park regulations are written in a way that makes establishing new dog parks virtually impossible.
+Sounds easy, but there was ONE BIG PROBLEM...
+The City of San Diego dog park regulations are written in a way that makes establishing new dog parks virtually impossible for sponsor groups.
+This problem still exists.
+Our community was very fortunate to have our Council Member Raul Campillo understanding this problem and fully stand behind our movement, so it finally came to fruition, fully funded by the City of San Diego.

 CITY OF SAN DIEGO DOG PARK REGULATIONS